 Maria recommended a route to unite Europe and we love the idea!
-The Via Claudia Augusta was Roman road dating back to the first century AD and is now a road to walk or cycle through three nations, along landscapes and traditions that change every step.
-Historians are still trying to reconstruct exactly the path, which arrives in Trento, along the Valsugana or Verona, goes to Bolzano and Merano, through Austria and arrive in Germany up in Donauwörth, shortly after the city of Augusta.
+The Via Claudia Augusta was Roman road dating back to the first century AD and is now a road to walk or cycle through three nations, along with landscapes and traditions that change every step.
+Historians are still trying to reconstruct exactly the path, which arrives in Trento, along the Valsugana or Verona, goes to Bolzano and Merano, through Austria, and arrive in Germany up in Donauwörth, shortly after the city of Augusta.

 4. The Walk of the hills of Po

 Dino Genovese told us about an emerging itinerary in Piedmont.
-Along the way we can admire three World Heritage sites (the Savoy residence of Moncalieri Castle, Sacro Monte of Crea, the wine landscapes of Monferrato), three regional natural protected areas and lots of nature between Turin and Casale Monferrato (114 km) .
+Along the way we can admire three World Heritage sites (the Savoy residence of Moncalieri Castle, Sacro Monte of Crea, the wine landscapes of Monferrato), three regional natural protected areas, and lots of nature between Turin and Casale Monferrato (114 km) .

 Where to stay: After traveling the entire way you’ll find EcO residence, just a few steps from the center of Casale Monferrato.

 5. The Walk of the Gods

 Dido informed us about a beautiful route along the Apennines that reflects mainly a road of Etruscan origin, then rebuilt by the Romans and used in the Middle Ages.
 The names was chosen for some of the places reached by the path like Mount Adonis, Venus Mountain, and Mount Luario.
 To complete the entire route (from Bologna and Florence) you need about five days, but the unspoiled nature will pay back.

 Where to stay: Before leaving for the Way of the Gods, spend a night in one of the many eco-friendly accommodations in Bologna!